 In Georgia, child support is determined by the use of a child support worksheet in which the burden of financial support is divided between both parents based on their gross incomes and this amount is reduced by any deviations, or contributions, paid by one or both parents, such as insurance and daycare.

-Both parties must verify and enter gross monthly income, which is often a point of contention especially if one or both of the parents are self employed or unemployed.
-Georgia statutes require an unemployed individual to enter minimum wage income as imputed income.
+Both parties must verify and enter gross monthly income, which is often a point of contention especially if one or both of the parents are self-employed or unemployed.
+Georgia statutes require an unemployed individual to enter minimum wage income as an imputed income.
 The state demands the representation of minimal income.
-However, if an individual is under employed the court can impute an amount of child support reflective of past employment, experience and education.
-If both parties have stated income, or paychecks, the process is simplified; however, there are issues of bonuses, commissions, and various other credits to consider when determining a final amount of child support.
+However, if an individual is underemployed the court can impute an amount of child support reflective of past employment, experience, and education.
+If both parties have stated income or paychecks, the process is simplified; however, there are issues of bonuses, commissions, and various other credits to consider when determining a final amount of child support.